2

 Definition of Tax Slabs

-The tax is governed by the Indian Income Tax Act, 1961.
-The Indian Income Tax Department is governed by CBDT and is part of the Department of Revenue under the Ministry of Finance, Govt. of India.
+The tax is governed by the Indian Income Tax Act 1961.
+CBDT governs the Indian Income Tax Department and is part of the Department of Revenue under the Ministry of Finance, Govt. of India.
 Income tax is an important source of funds that the government uses to fund its activities and work for the public.

 The Income Tax Department is the major revenue mobilizer for the Government.
 The total tax revenues of the Central Government are greater than before, from ₹ 1392.26 billion in 1997-98 to ₹ 5889.09 billion in 2007-08.